-At Parkinson's UK, we are totally dependent on donations from individuals and organisations to fund the work that we do.
+At Parkinson's UK, we are totally dependent on donations from individuals and organisations to fund the work we do.
 There are many ways that you can help us to support people with Parkinson's.
 If you would like to get involved, please contact our Supporter Care team on 0800 138 6593 or visit our website at parkinsons.org. uk/donate.
 Thank you.
+We are Parkinson's UK.
+Powered by people.
+Funded by you.
+Improving life for everyone affected by Parkinson's.
+Together we'll find a cure.